 In 2021 when she enrolled in CCBC, Payton decided to major in Computer Science with a concentration in Information Systems Management.
 Because mathematics was one of her stronger subjects in school, she knew that tech would be a good fit for her.
 She also liked the diverse range of job opportunities in the career field, such as video game designer, information security analyst or computer programmer.

 “I decided to come to CCBC because I wanted free range and have accessibility to a quality education while I pursue an internship in my career field,” she said.
 “I also knew that I was not ready to commit to staying on campus at a four-year university.”

 When considering the financial component of her education, CCBC was the perfect option for Payton and her family.
-Because of CCBC’s tuition-free initiative, Payton is able to afford the costs of her courses as well as any books and materials she needs.
-She is a recipient of the Chin-Nithianandam Women in Technology Scholarship and has also received scholarship support from donors Mark McDonagh and Richard and Katherine Heacock
+Because of CCBC’s tuition-free initiative, Payton was able to afford the costs of her courses as well as any books and materials she needs.
+She was a recipient of the Chin-Nithianandam Women in Technology Scholarship and has also received scholarship support from donors Mark McDonagh and Richard and Katherine Heacock

 “These scholarships have relieved the financial burden of paying for my education,” said Payton.
 “By not having this stress, I can focus more on maintaining good grades in school.”

 Outside of her coursework, Payton has participated in activities at her church and has served as a member of the choir.
 As one of CCBC’s Fresh Faces, she regularly advocated for friends and family to choose CCBC to start their college journey.